 Digital crime investigator

 Self-identifying as a certain user group does not provide any kind of automatic access / disclosure, but may facilitate the processing of the SSAD request.
 Each request, including those from accredited users, will need to meet the requirements as outlined in these policy principles and recommendations to ensure that it concerns a valid and legitimate request.
+Any individual on earth can have a valid reason to request data.
+These may be our favorite stakeholders at ICANN, but Individuals needs to be up there as item a), not relegated to z) other